compoundingeffects/bigpictureschool/astrophysics.md

 ## Stars: nuclear furnaces in the sky

 So what actually makes a star shine?
-The answer is nuclear fusion — a process where the cores of small atoms are squeezed together so forcefully that they merge into larger atoms, releasing tremendous energy in the process.
-Think of it as the universe's ultimate power plant.
+A star is an enormous ball of gas — mostly hydrogen — and gravity pulls all of that material inward, creating crushing pressure at its core.
+That pressure generates intense heat.
+Under these extreme conditions, the central cores of hydrogen atoms — normally repelling each other like matching ends of two magnets — are forced so close together that a powerful force kicks in, one that is extraordinarily strong but only operates across incredibly tiny distances.
+At those distances, this force overwhelms the repulsion and locks the hydrogen cores together into a new, larger core — a helium core.
+This merging process releases enormous amounts of energy — and that energy is what makes stars shine.

-Here's why it works: the cores of different atoms are held together with different amounts of energy.
+It's worth noting that this process has a limit.
+Each fusion step — hydrogen into helium, helium into heavier elements — releases energy, but only up to a point.
 Iron atoms have the most stable, tightly-bound cores of all.
-Atoms lighter than iron (like hydrogen or helium) release energy when they're fused together into heavier atoms.
-This is exactly what happens inside stars — hydrogen nuclei are constantly smashing together to form helium, and the energy released is what makes stars glow.
+Fusing iron doesn't release energy — it consumes it.
+Fusing iron doesn't release energy — it consumes it.
+So when a star's core fills with iron, fusion stops.
+Without the outward push of fusion energy, gravity wins — the star collapses under its own weight, often triggering a catastrophic explosion.

 ## The balancing act inside every star